How a Vain Pump Works | Becker Vane Pump

 The rotor supports the continuous flow of air in a uniform manner during the process and does this without any of the “Pulsations” that most other technologies of pump create.

-A vain pump, vein pump, or vane pump can be used for either vacuum or pressure, and sometimes both!
+A vain pump or vane pump can be used for either vacuum or pressure, or sometimes both!

 What Kinds of Applications are vain pumps Used In?